• Instagram

 Poultry shears

-Black poultry shears on a countertop.
+Black poultry shears on a countertop next to a green mandolin.

 Poultry shears come in all different price ranges, and I've owned different ones.
 These shears, happen to be my favorite.
 They're sharp, easy to clean, and the handle feels good in my hand, which is very important when butchering a chicken.